Kerseee/urlshortener/readme.md

 # UrlShortener

 UrlShortener is a simple http web application that provide url shortening and redirection.
-It is built from scratch in Go and PostgreSQL.
+It is built from scratch in Go.

 ## Prerequisites
 - [PostgreSQL](https://www.postgresql.org/)